Einstein's Theory of Relativity

 point,

-we must recall that in the above reasoning, we have made
+must recall that in the above reasoning, we have made a choice

-accept both principles simultaneously since they are not compatible.
+illogical to accept both principles simultaneously since they

 which is equivalent to not believing in "absolute creation from